JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     Defaults to :code:`geodesic` unless the :code:`ops_compatibility_mode` option is enabled, in which case it's set to :code:`maximum`.

+  * :code:`tiebreaker_pick_latest`: Set this option to :code:`true` to make the filter select the observation with the later time within a cell, when the distance to the centre of the cell is equal between the observations being compared and the observations have equal priorities.

   * :code:`ops_compatibility_mode`: Set this option to :code:`true` to make the filter produce identical results as the :code:`Ops_Thinning` subroutine from the Met Office OPS system when both are run serially (on a single process).